top of page

 Rebecca O'Connell

 In August 2019 (aged 38) I started to get unexplained pain in my coccyx.
-Although I have suffered from lower back pain most of my adult life, this was new and unexplained.
-Then I experienced extreme mid-back pain one night, which stopped me from sleeping.
+Although I've suffered from lower back pain most of my adult life, this was new and unexplained.
+I experienced extreme mid-back pain one night, which stopped me from sleeping.
 The pain slowly migrated to the front.
 I was also feeling generally unwell, nauseous, and vomiting for no obvious reason.
 Everything seemed to point to the gallbladder.
 An ultrasound in October was clear.
 The pain persisted under my ribs, coincidentally I got a chest infection which the GP concluded was the reason for the pain.
 January 2020 I saw a different GP.
 I still had abdominal pain, back pain, and was generally feeling unwell.
 A full blood panel flagged high calcium.
 After more blood tests and an ultrasound which showed ‘something’, I was referred to an endocrinologist with a working diagnosis of primary hyperparathyroidism.
-By this time, I had found Hyperparathyroid Action4Change - I knew I needed surgery and I knew I wanted Mr. Peter Truran at the RVI Newcastle.
+By this time, I had found Hyperparathyroid UK Action4Change.
+I knew I needed surgery and that I wanted Mr. Peter Truran at the RVI Newcastle to operate.

 received_2740962296162278.jpeg

-My health was deteriorating, I was extremely fatigued, suffering memory problems and brain fog.
+My health was deteriorating.
+I was extremely fatigued, suffering memory problems and brain fog.
 I wasn't sleeping, and I was in pain.
 My calcium ranged between 2.55 and 2.73.
-My PTH never reached 10.
-But they were both inappropriately raised together, consistently.
-My vitamin D was extremely low.
-My endocrinologist asked me to start 1600iu immediately.
-He was extremely understanding and agreed to refer me to Mr. Truran in March (just before lockdown).
+PTH never reached 10, but they were both inappropriately raised consistently.
+My vitamin D was very low.
+My endocrinologist prescribed 1600 IU.
+He was understanding and referred me to Mr. Truran in March (just before lock down).
 By this time I was feeling terrible and really struggling with work.
-My GP gave me a fit note to do half of my hours for 4 weeks.
-Subsequently, I had an occupational health appointment at work, they could see that this was having a huge impact on my health and wellbeing and that surgery would hopefully be a cure.
-I was put on reduced hours until I could receive surgery.
+My GP gave me a fit note to do half of my hours for four weeks.
+Subsequently followed by an occupational health appointment who could see the huge impact on my health and well being and that surgery would hopefully be a cure.
+I was put on reduced hours until surgery.

-Mr. Truran agreed in June to operate.
-With Covid, I wasn’t expecting to get surgery any time soon, but in October I was offered a date for the 6th November.
-I was so excited but also terrified that the NHS would stop doing routine surgery again.
-In mid October I felt so poorly, I couldn’t no longer work.
+My symptoms just got worse.
+I had a headache most of the time, muscle spasms every day and bone pain most days, but even with all of these symptoms, I questioned myself all the time, especially on good days.
+Was this all in my head?
+Peter Truran agreed to operate.
+I wasn't expecting it to be soon due to Covid, but in October I was offered a date for 6th November.
+I was so excited but also terrified the NHS would stop doing routine surgery again.
+By mid October I felt so poorly, I could no longer work.
 I felt like a shell of my former self.

 FB_IMG_1610929846678.jpg